← Insights & Guides · Updated · 8 min read

 Which Model Should Most Teams Choose?

-The async video-prompt versus adaptive AI split is a method axis, not a feature axis.
+The deterministic versus adaptive split is a method axis, not a feature axis.
 Both produce transcripts.
 Both produce themes.
 Both run AI at scale.
-What differs is the research output — standardized comparable artifacts versus motivational depth from off-script answers.
+What differs is what decides the next question — a predetermined track versus the participant’s own train of thought — and that produces standardized comparable artifacts on one side and motivational depth from off-script answers on the other.
 Most teams running customer research in 2026 fit the adaptive profile: their research questions are exploratory, their audiences are panel-reachable, and the most valuable insight comes from following the surprising thread the participant reveals.
-For those teams, User Intuition’s adaptive 5-7 level laddering at $200 per study with a 4M+ vetted panel, 50+ languages, results in 48-72 hours, 98% participant satisfaction, and 5/5 ratings on both G2 and Capterra is the structural fit.
-For teams whose research requires standardized identical-question artifacts, async video-prompt platforms like Outset remain the right tool.
+For those teams, User Intuition’s adaptive 5-7 level laddering at $150 per study with a 4M+ vetted panel, 50+ languages, results in 24 hours, 98% participant satisfaction, and 5/5 ratings on both G2 and Capterra is the structural fit.
+For teams whose research requires standardized, comparable artifacts, deterministic platforms like Outset remain the right tool.

 Three free interviews.
 No card.
 5 minutes.
 Start free → · Compare Outset vs User Intuition → · 7 Outset alternatives compared → · Outset pricing breakdown →